 Global compilation of shipboard biogeochemical time series

-Ocean time-series are one of the most valuable tools we have to monitor climate and marine ecosystem changes.
-The IOC in cooperation with the International Ocean Carbon Coordination Project (IOCCP) and the Ocean Carbon & Biogeochemistry Programme (OCB) are starting a new initiative to increase the intercomparability of shipboard biogeochemical long term observations, so called ocean time-series.
-To achieve this goal we are compiling metadata of existing time series around the world.
-Under this perspective we asking for support to expand the list of time series and want to encourage the scientific community to join the growing network.
+Ocean time series are one of the most valuable tools we have to monitor climate and marine ecosystem changes.
+The IOC in cooperation with the International Ocean Carbon Coordination Project (IOCCP) and the Ocean Carbon and Biogeochemistry Programme (OCB) have started a new initiative to increase the intercomparability of shipboard biogeochemical long term observations, so called ocean time series.
+They continuously provide major breakthroughs in understanding ecosystem variability, allow quantification of the ocean carbon cycle, and help understand the processes that link biodiversity, food webs, and changes in services that benefit human societies.
+The collective value of these data is greater than that provided by each time series individually, which is why we are compiling existing time series around the world.
+Under this perspective, we are asking for support to expand this list and encourage the scientific community to join the growing network.

 The designations employed and the presentation of material in this map do not imply the expression of any opinion whatsoever on the part of IOC-UNESCO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.

-In November 2012, IOCCP and the OCB jointly organized an International Time-Series Methods Workshop, with the support of the IOC through the Korean Institute of Ocean Science and Technology (KIOST) within the framework of the Ocean Carbon Sources and Sinks project.
+This project is, in part, the continuation of the International Time-Series Methods Workshop held in November 2012, jointly organized by IOC-UNESCO, IOCCP and the OCB.
 The workshop convened representatives from 33 shipboard biogeochemical time-series sites to review current methodologies being used at the sites, with the aim of standardizing sampling and analytical protocols for key biogeochemical parameters being measured across sites.
-A key outcome of this workshop is the initiation of an international network of shipboard biogeochemical time-series sites.
+A key outcome of this workshop was the initiation of an international network of shipboard biogeochemical time-series sites.

 How can you contribute?